Who is This Opportunity Intended For?

 General Objectives

-- Create a professional exchange space for Spanish faculty through specialized training focused on developing key competencies for both the instructors and the learner.
+- Create a professional exchange space for instructors of Spanish for medical professionals through specialized training aimed at developing key linguistic and intercultural competencies for both instructors and learners in healthcare contexts.

 Toledo is our Spanish Classroom